syskom/ci-cd/README.md

 #### Execution result

-If no errors will be found `Branch protection job` will be executed with success.
+If no errors will be found, `Branch protection job` will be executed with success.

 #### Used Actions

 * [Paths Changes Filter Action][action-dorny-paths_filter-url] – checks what part of the repository was changed.
-* [GitHub Workflows Check Action](#workflows-check) – will be run only for changes in `.github/workflows/` folder.
+* [GitHub Workflows Check Action](#workflows-check) – is run only for changes in `.github/workflows/` folder.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->